irishgordo/harvester-wiki/Home.md

 [[Misc]]

-## Dev image
+## Dev images
+For daily-build dev images, you can find them via:
-The master build **unstable** image is available at: https://releases.rancher.com/harvester/master/harvester-master-amd64.iso
+- The master build **unstable** image is available at: https://releases.rancher.com/harvester/master/harvester-master-amd64.iso

+- The `v*` branch images are available at:  https://releases.rancher.com/harvester/v1.2/harvester-v1.2-amd64.iso

+- The `release*` branch images are available at(no daily build, only pushed when it has a new commit): https://releases.rancher.com/harvester/release-1.2/harvester-release-1.2-amd64.iso

+Note:
-* There is no support or guarantee of any kind available to the master build image.
+* There is no support or guarantee available to those dev images.
-* Feel free to report issues regarding the master build images.
+* Feel free to report issues regarding the dev build images.